ShenduoZhang/shenduo.icu/more_about_me.md

 ---

 Thanks for your interests in this wonderful, interesting and lovely human being.
 He lives with two equally lovely cats adopted from [Atlanta Humane Society](https://atlantahumane.org/), Gauss and Kolmo.
+Their photos are posted on my Instagram, search my name and request to follow if you want to see more.

 ![Gauss](Gaus.jpeg "Gauss")